jtheisen/basic-bundles/readme.md

 ### - It allows for dependency definitions

-In neither `WebGrease` nor `Cassette`, there is any notion of a dependency.
+In neither `WebGrease` nor `Cassette` there is any notion of a dependency.

 If one resource depends on another, it's up to the view to require them both.